alaaatefbediwi-ds/FairHiringBias-Mitigation-NU/README.md

 # FairHiringBias-Mitigation-NU
 This project investigates bias in machine learning hiring decisions and applies fairness-aware techniques to ensure equitable treatment across gender groups.
 Developed for the Nile University AI Fairness Challenge, the project explores how model performance and fairness can coexist in real-world decision systems.

-This project aims to develop machine learning models that predict candidate hiring decisions based on multiple attributes while ensuring fairness across genders.
+It aims to develop machine learning models that predict candidate hiring decisions based on multiple attributes while ensuring fairness across genders.

 ## Table of Contents